Skip to main content

 • Conduct all of our activities responsibly with respect for the environment and the communities in which we operate and reside

-Crew’s capital has primarily been focused on continued Montney development of our liquids rich natural gas area at Septimus / West Septimus (“Greater Septimus”), and our light oil weighted asset at Tower, BC.
+Crew’s development capital has primarily been allocated to the continued Montney development of our liquids rich natural gas area at Septimus / West Septimus (“Greater Septimus”), light oil weighted Tower area, and Groundbirch area which offers significant development potential over the long-term.
 This development focus is designed to provide a platform for long term, profitable corporate growth, and further delineate Crew’s NEBC Montney resource.
-We will also be well positioned to begin the next phase of infrastructure construction required to support continued production growth from our Montney lands.

 The Montney: